Free: Healthy 5-Ingredient Meals EbookGet It Now

-A bonus advantage of cooking bacon in the oven on a rack is that the bacon grease drips down and is super easy to reserve.
+A bonus advantage of cooking bacon in the oven on a rack is that the bacon grease drips down and is super easy to reserve for other uses.

-- To save the bacon grease: Simply tilt the pan over a container, so that the bacon grease collects at the corner and drips down into the container.
-Make sure to do this while the pan is still hot, so that the bacon grease doesn’t solidify.
-Just use an oven mit to hold the pan.
+- To save the bacon grease: Tilt the pan over a container or jar, so that the bacon fat collects at the corner and drips down into the vessel.
+Do this while the pan is still hot, so that the bacon grease doesn’t solidify.
+Just use an oven mitt to hold the pan.

-- How to store the bacon grease: You can store the bacon grease on the counter, but I prefer the fridge to be safe.
+- To store the bacon grease: You can keep it on the counter, but I prefer the fridge to be safe.
 It will solidify as it cools.

-- What to do with the grease: You can use bacon grease in most savory applications in place of butter or oil.
-My favorite ways include frying eggs or stir fry vegetables!
-(Both also happen to be delicious with your crispy oven baked bacon added to them, too.)
+- What to do with it: Bacon grease works great to add flavor in savory dishes instead of butter or oil, as long as the heat isn’t too high.
+My favorite ways include frying eggs or adding to stir fry vegetables toward the end.
+(Both also happen to be delicious with your crispy oven bacon added to them, too.)

 Ways To Use Baked Bacon In Recipes

-- Breakfast – Serve it on the side with pancakes, a fried egg, or the perfect omelette.
+- Breakfast – Serve it on the side with almond flour pancakes (or healthy banana oat pancakes), easy oven baked eggs, or the perfect omelette.
 Recipes for quiche or fritattas also often call for cooked bacon.

-- Casseroles – Popular ones include chicken bacon ranch casserole or cheesy brussels sprout casserole.
+- Casseroles – My most popular ones are chicken bacon ranch casserole and cheesy loaded cauliflower casserole.

-- Soups – While you can saute the bacon before adding the liquid, adding it pre-cooked is even more convenient if you have some.
-My fave is bacon cheeseburger soup, but I’ve seen many readers add it to broccoli cheese soup as well.
+- Soups – While you can saute the bacon before adding the liquid, adding it pre-cooked is even more convenient if you have some on hand.
+My fave is bacon cheeseburger soup, but I’ve heard many readers add it to broccoli cheese soup as well.

 - Salads – Cooking bacon in the oven is particularly convenient for salads, since you’re not usually cooking other parts of the dish, and can do it ahead.
-It’s a classic on a cobb salad or wedge salad.
+It’s a classic on a cobb salad, broccoli bacon salad, or wedge salad.

-- Appetizers – This perfect baked bacon recipe is excellent to use as part of an appetizer, like bacon caprese skewers or bacon deviled eggs.
+- Appetizers – This perfect baked bacon recipe is excellent to use as part of an appetizer, like bacon deviled eggs, jalapeno poppers, or a creamy cheese ball.

-- Stir Fry – Add bacon to crispy fried brussels sprouts, Southern fried cabbage, or even rice or cauliflower rice.
+- Side Dishes – Use bacon to amp up crispy pan fried brussels sprouts, Southern fried cabbage, or even rice or cauliflower rice.

-How To Cook Bacon in the Oven (Crispy & Easy Way!)
+How To Cook Bacon In The Oven (Best Way!)